Nirke31/AIA_Challenge/own_model/src/README.md

 The three main files are the following:
 1. [**submission.py**](./submission.py): This file is executed for every prediction.
 It is the tidiest and most easy to understand file, which also follows the structure described in the associated paper to this submission.
+Currently, one should be able to just run it and get prediction results on the full model.
+Else, to use other models, the file paths of the models in line 376, 377, 383, 385, 387, 389 and 391 have to be change to the model one wants to use.
+For example, to use the submission model for the EW changepoint prediction, change "state_classifier_EW_full.joblib" to "state_classifier_EW_xgboost.joblib".
+The same goes for all other models.
+The data path for the test dataset can be changed in line 23.
+For example, to run the submission test, just change '/test_own/' to '/test/'.
+The 'TEST_LABEL_PATH' should point to the test labels and is used for evaluation in the NodeDetectionEvaluator.
+To run the submission evaluation this path should also be adapted to the 'test_label'.
 2. [**findChange.py**](./findChange.py): This file is used for training the changepoint predicition models (both EW and NS directions).
 For training, one only has to set the global variables accordingly.
    * _TRAIN_DATA_PATH_ and _TRAIN_LABEL_PATH_ have to point